mbaksh01/OOPVotingSystem/README.md

 and GUI layer.
 By doing so changes on a single layer would have little to no impact on the methods and classes which use it.
 It also increases testability as a small part of the code can easily be isolated and tested.

+### Class Diagrams and Sequence Diagram

+Find the following files in the `Assets` folder in this directory.

+- InitialClassDiagram.drawio - My initial design before i started my project.
+- PrototypeClassDiagram.drawio - The design of the current system after i had implemented all my code.
+- SequenceDiagram.drawio - A sequence diagram displaying the general flow of the application.

 ## Supported features in the current prototype